-6.3.2 Initial Calibration Blank (ICB) and Continuing Calibration Blank (CCB)
+6.3.3 Initial Calibration Blank (ICB) and Continuing Calibration Blank (CCB)

 Verify each ICB and CCB bracketing reported results by comparing the summary form results to the raw data.
 Re-quantify one or more detects in the ICB and each CCB (if applicable) using the reported calibration curve.
+Calibration Blank results reported as non-detect should be verified as having a value where the absolute value is less than the DL.
+The summary forms provided should display the uncensored value, or the actual concentration whether negative or positive.
+Verify that negative raw data values are reported appropriately.

-6.3.3 Interference Check Solutions (ICS) or Spectral Interference Checks (SIC)
+6.3.4 Interference Check Solutions (ICS) or Spectral Interference Checks (SIC)